Please note this post contains affiliate links which help to fund this blog at no cost to you. Thanks for your support!

 7. Start college savings

 If you’re a parent or a grandparent, you can set up a 529 Plan (College Tuition Savings Plan) before the end of the year which goes toward paying college costs when you need them.
 While the contributions are federally taxed, many states offer a tax deduction and the earnings grow tax free.
 Check details online or consult a financial advisor right away.
-Or consider a Roth IRA for your dual college and retirement savings if you’re starting early, as Mr. Jumpstart suggests in this post.

 8. Gifts to family members